 Store inventory

-A store inventory is one store's running count of the ingredients it carries.
-Every item starts life in the master inventory — the store picks up the ones it stocks and keeps its own quantity for each.
+A store inventory is one store's running count of the ingredients it has chosen to count.
+Every item starts life in the master inventory — the store registers the ones it wants a count of and holds its own quantity for each.
 Two stores can hold very different amounts of the same ingredient; what they share is the master definition.

 This page is a map of the screen itself.
 The how-to pages cover the actions you take here: set up your inventory, stocktake, log waste.